 Shooting in urban environments tends to result in harsh shadows, with stark light vs. dark juxtapositions.
 To offset this, we try to shoot with sunshine and blue skies, which adds a nice balance to Boosted’s electric orange.
 We also incorporate smiling faces and natural foliage to add a healthy dose of warmth and happiness to an otherwise dark and grungy environment.

 The best way to fall in love with Boosted is to get on a board.
-We empowered the events to by creating collateral, promotions, and imagery that could drive people to make this possible.
-We hosted several creative contests (one that won us a Webby Award) and found creative ways to get people engaged.
+We empowered the events team by creating collateral, promotions, and imagery that could drive people to demo the boards.
+We hosted several creative contests (one that won us a Shorty Award) and found creative ways to get people engaged.
 From XGames to the local dealer down the road, we made sure to get Boosted’s name and experience out there.